 Transformational leaders inspire and support their people.

+Everyone respects Molly.
 Her team members are fiercely loyal, and they're highly successful – as individuals, and as a team.

-In contrast, other leaders in the organization report that their people seem disengaged.
+By contrast, other leaders in the organization report that their people seem disengaged.
 They experience high staff turnover, and their results are often disappointing.